HewlettPackard/Rancher-on-SimpliVity/README.md

    **note:** The first load balancer is tagged with the variable `api_int_preferred` which means when the two load balancers are up and running, this VM will host the configured VIP.

    The second example below shows how to configure a single load balancer.
 HA is provided by VMWare HA.
-The vip and the VRRP router ID are commented out.
+The VIP and the VRRP router ID are commented out.
 This disables keepalived.
 In this case, `rancher.hostname` (rancher.hpe.org)  must resolve to the IP address of the VM in the `loadbalancer` group.

    ```
 rancher_subnet: 10.15.152.0/24
        :         :
    rancher:
      url: https://rancher.hpe.org